 Sandim Mendes - Adriaan Volkerhuis

 2018, photographic print, lino ink, cyanotype (solar panel), pen, pencil, ecoline

 Sandim Mendes (1986) graduated from the Willem de Kooning Academy.
-In her work, Mendes uses photography and mixed media, addressing issues about identity and the relationship between cultures.
-She delves into the undocumented history of her family and ancestors, combining various artifacts with which she creates fictional images that fill gaps in an unknown history.
-After graduating in 2010, she was nominated for the Van Bommel Van Dam Prize for promising young artists from the Netherlands and Germany.
-Recently her work was also shown in TENT.
+In her work, Mendes makes use of photography and mixed media with which she addresses issues about identity and the relationship between cultures.
+She delves into the undocumented history of her family and ancestors, combining various artifacts, creating fictional images that fill gaps in a history unknown to her.
+In 2010, after graduating, she was nominated for the Van Bommel Van Dam Prize for promising young artists from the Netherlands and Germany.
+Her work was recently also shown in TENT.